 Many conditions causing sight loss are hereditary so it is important to know your family history.

 8. Take care with cosmetics

 Be careful when using eye make up remover or any other cream around your eyes.
 Also, close your eyes or turn away when spraying cosmetics like perfume or hairspray.

 9. Know your First Aid

 Never guess about the severity of an eye injury.
 Seek medical attention as soon as possible following an injury, particularly if you have pain in the eye, blurred vision, or loss of vision.

 If you use a computer, take frequent breaks from your screen – at least one an hour.
 Resting your eyes can avoid headaches, eyestrain, soreness and double vision.

 Diabetic retinopathyis a common complication of diabetes, it may not have any symptoms or may not affect sight in the early stages but, as the condition progresses, eventually the sight will be affected.
 When the condition is caught early, treatment is effective at reducing or preventing damage to sight.
 If you have diabetes, it is important to have regular eye examinations and keep an eye on your vision.
-You should also ensure you are registered with Diabetic RetinaScreen – The National Diabetic Retinal Screening Programme, full details about the programme are available here.
+You should also ensure you are registered with Diabetic RetinaScreen – The National Diabetic Retinal Screening Programme.